Kanegafuchi Station

 Kanegafuchi station (鐘ヶ淵駅, Kanegafuchi-eki) is a railway station on the Tobu Skytree Line in Sumida, Tokyo, Japan, operated by the private railway operator Tobu Railway.

 Lines

 Kanegafuchi station is served by the Tobu Skytree Line, and is located 4.2 km from the Tokyo terminus at Asakusa.

 Station layout

 The station consists of two opposed side platforms serving two tracks with two additional centre tracks for non-stopping trains.

 Platforms

 History

 The station opened on 1 April 1902.

 From 17 March 2012, station numbering was introduced on all Tobu lines, with Kanegafuchi Station becoming "TS-06".

 Passenger statistics

-In fiscal 2014, the station was used by an average of 12,553 passengers daily.
+In fiscal 2024, the station was used by an average of 6,526 passengers daily (boarding passengers only).